-When it comes to our health, we often hear how important it is to trust or listen to our bodies: If you’re sleeping more than usual, your body is letting you know it needs to recharge.
-If you’re craving leafy greens, your body is telling you it’s low on key nutrients.
-But while it might make sense for the average person to rely on bodily clues, for many people living with chronic conditions, this seemingly sensible advice can be almost impossible to follow.
+When it comes to health, “listen to your body” is a common piece of advice: If you’re sleeping more than usual, your body is telling you it needs to recharge.
+If you’re craving leafy greens, your body is letting you know it’s low on key nutrients.
+But while it might make sense for the average person to rely on bodily clues, for many people living with chronic conditions, this seemingly sensible rule can be almost impossible to follow.

 For one thing, chronic illness often comes with chronic pain.
 When pain is part of daily life, paying close attention to every ache and pang could just make the symptoms harder to tolerate.
 On top of that, examining and listening to your body can be an emotional trigger.